-The IBOR reform has resulted in certain interest rate benchmarks being phased out.
-Given the Bank is focused on Private Client Lending and vanilla treasury assets, with relatively limited exposure to long-term IBOR rates, the reform will not significantly impact the Bank.
-Developments from the various working groups on alternative risk-free rates have been followed closely by the Rothschild & Co Group Asset and Liability Committee ("Group ALCO"), the delegated governing body for overseeing the transition for the Rothschild & Co Group, with the Bank acting accordingly.
+The IBOR reform has resulted in certain interest rate benchmarks being phased out last year and over the coming years.
+Given the Bank is focused on Private Client Lending and vanilla treasury assets, with relatively limited exposure to long-term IBOR rates, the reform has not significantly impacted the Bank.

-The key benchmarks for the Bank which are impacted by the reform are:
+The key remaining benchmarks for the Bank which are impacted by the reform are:

-- GBP LIBOR ceased 31 December 2021; - CHF/JPY LIBOR also ceased on 31 December 2021; - EUR LIBOR will cease but no plans to discontinue EURIBOR (which was more widely used); - USD LIBOR, which is due to be discontinued by 30 June 2023.
+- EUR LIBOR will cease but no plans to discontinue EURIBOR (which was more widely used); - USD LIBOR, which is due to be discontinued by 30 June 2023.